jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Forms/Creating a Record.md

 As you can see in below example, the action exposes a `data` option that allows you to specify each column that will be used in the payload.
 Each column value can be bound to an expression and state of your components.
 In this example we are accessing state for each field (remember, **Ctrl+Space **is your best friend).
 It's very helpful to learn more about [State](./../../../Logic/State.md) in general when using this type of action.

 :::hint{type="info"}
 You could also use JSONata [expression](./../../../Logic/Expressions.md) to transform the state values before binding them to the columns.
-An example for this would be:&#x20;
+An example for this would be:

 *lastname: =$uppercase(@ctx.components.lastname.state.value)*
 :::